Sarpy County lags behind Douglas, Lancaster in early ballot requests

 Following last year’s redistricting process, the 49th District is still entirely within Sarpy County but no longer includes Gretna.
 Gretna is now in the 36th District.

-Typically, Welch said, he thinks La Grone would’ve easily won the primary.
+Typically, Welch said, he thinks La Grone would easily have won the primary.

 The commissioner at the time did not send out ballots to every person in the district, but sent out early voting request forms, which every voter in the state also received due to the COVID-19 pandemic.